 Willis' Orchard

-Once part of the great Medieval field called Northover
+Once part of the great medieval field called Northover

-Willis' Orchard was once part of the great Medieval field called Northover (see first map below).
+Willis' Orchard was once part of the great medieval field called Northover (see first map below).
 Northover itself was later broken up and part of it became a large common field called Hewish, or Hewish Field, stretching from Ram Park in the north, the boundary with the parish of Preston Plucknett in the west, today's West Hendford in the south and roughly as far as today's Clarence Street in the east.
 The parcels comprising the former great common field called Hewish Field are shown shaded green in the 1842 Tithe Map below.

 The name Huish, in its various spellings through time, derives from the Old English 'hiwisc' meaning a household.